canvas-medical/documentation/collections/_sdk/data/questionnaire.md

 # Interview responses

-The interview responses for an interview can be accessed with the `interview_responses` attribute on an `Intervivew` object:
+The interview responses for an interview can be accessed with the `interview_responses` attribute on an `Interview` object:

 ```python
 from canvas_sdk.v1.data.interview import Interview